Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Introduction

 \section{Introduction}

-Emerging technologies have seen increasing scrutiny in terms of energy consumption and broader ecological impacts, encompassing vital resources like water, precious metals, and synthetic compounds \citep{Platt2021TheProof-of-Work, Simone2022EconomicInvestigation}.
-This shift towards environmental consciousness emphasizes the need to evaluate technological advancements through their ecological footprint, including \ac{dlt}. \ac{dlt} promises record immutability and decentralization but faces challenges like high energy consumption in certain consensus algorithms, such as Bitcoin's \ac{pow} \citep{Nakamoto2008Bitcoin:System}, aimed to effectively prevent attackers from pretending to be many users simultaneously to increase their weight in the network, known as Sybil attacks.
-While \ac{dlt} offers breakthroughs in security and immutability, understanding and analyzing its multifaceted implications, ever-evolving applications, and continuously growing body of research demands a sophisticated and nuanced approach.
+Emerging technologies are facing increased scrutiny regarding their energy consumption and broader ecological impacts, including the use of vital resources such as water, precious metals, and synthetic compounds \citep{Platt2021a, Simone2022EconomicInvestigation,Sun2024ESGReturns}.
+This growing environmental awareness necessitates evaluating technological advancements through their ecological footprint, with \ac{dlt} being no exception.
+While \ac{dlt} offers promising features like record immutability and decentralization, it also presents challenges, particularly the high energy consumption of specific consensus algorithms.
+For instance, Bitcoin's \ac{pow} \citep{Nakamoto2008Bitcoin:System}, designed to prevent Sybil attacks, in which malicious actors pretend to be multiple users, has significant energy requirements \citep{Ibanez2023BitcoinsExpansion}.

+The rapid evolution and interest in \ac{dlt} have led to a growing number of publications and intensified scrutiny of its ecological footprint.
+Yet, persistent misconceptions about its energy consumption patterns have complicated objective assessment.
+Additionally, the complexity of \ac{dlt} extends well beyond environmental considerations. \ac{dlt} spans breakthroughs in security, cryptography, network design, and diverse applications, leading to a rapidly expanding body of research.
+Therefore, traditional systematic literature review methodologies and manual literature analysis techniques that primarily rely on citation metrics, abstract analyses, and database term searches demonstrate increasing insufficiency in capturing the multidimensional nature and full scope of the rapidly evolving \ac{dlt} domain.